The Mathematics of Knowledge Discovery Efficiency (KEDE)

 Flow is characterized by a balance between the challenges of software development and the individual's capabilities.
 According to Csikszentmihalyi, it occurs at the boundary between boredom and anxiety, and is an optimal work experience[4][5].

 The maximum value of the balance function is one when KEDE is equal to 1/2, as this indicates a balance between questions and answers.
-When KEDE is equal to 0, the developer may be in a state of anxiety, as the challenges are too great.
-On the other hand, when KEDE is equal to 1, the developer may be in a state of boredom, as the challenges are too low.
+When KEDE is equal to 0, the individual may be in a state of anxiety, as the challenges are too great.
+On the other hand, when KEDE is equal to 1, the individual may be in a state of boredom, as the challenges are too low.
 In general, values of KEDE less than 1/2 indicate a lack of balance and a tendency towards anxiety, while values greater than 1/2 indicate a lack of balance and a tendency towards boredom.
 In both cases, the level of balance is less than in the case of KEDE=1/2.

 What is the value of knowing KEDE?